1993–94 Ukrainian Cup

-The Ukrainian Cup 1993–94 was the third annual edition of Ukraine's football knockout competition, known as the Ukrainian Cup.
+The 1993–94 Ukrainian Cup was the third annual edition of Ukraine's football knockout competition, known as the Ukrainian Cup.

 The Cup started with the round of 32, but it also had couple of preliminaries.
 The tournament started on August 1, 1993, with numerous games across the country and concluded with its final game on May 29, 1994.
 The last season defending champion FC Dynamo Kyiv was eliminated in the Round of 16 by FC Veres Rivne on the away goal rule.
-This season cup holders became FC Chornomorets Odessa that in the final defeated the Crimean SC Tavriya Simferopol on the penalty shootout.
+This season cup holders became FC Chornomorets Odesa that in the final defeated the Crimean SC Tavriya Simferopol on the penalty shootout.

 Kryvbas Kryvyi Rih served its suspension for refusing to play last season and was not included in competition for the season.